 Read more about the Extra books in info.

 In the extra workbook there are 111 pages with exercises, which means as many as 111x12=1332-36 (drawings)= 1296 puzzles.There have been three changes in comparison with the other extra workbooks.
-This one is the first extra workbook with a co-author, Erwin l'Ami (the Dutch grandmaster).
+This one is the first extra workbook with a co-author, Erwin l'Ami (Dutch GM).
 The book has 112 pages (like the basic workbook of Step 6) and the book is 4 languages.
 That will not really bother because there is almost no text and multilingualism is limited more or less to the headings of the exercises.

 The themes of the exercises are those from Step 6.
 It is important for chess players of all levels to repeat the material.
 It is tempting to learn new things again and again but if these are repeated then the practical effect in the long term is negligible.
 For this reason alone the extra workbooks are an indispensable supplement.